Dragon's Fuel Imperial Stout Extract Beer Recipe Kit

 What does this beer taste like?

 Dragon's Fuel Imperial Stout Extract Beer Recipe Kit is a renowned and utterly black brew aged on bourbon-infused oak that delivers a complex and indulgent drinking experience.
-The bourbon-oat aging imparts flavors of vanilla, roasted malt, and a subtle bourbon sweetness.
+The bourbon-oak aging imparts flavors of vanilla, roasted malt, and a subtle bourbon sweetness.
 It boasts a full-bodied character with a velvety smooth texture and a pleasant warmth from its 11% ABV.
 The beer showcases notes of dark chocolate, coffee, and caramel, making it an obvious choice for those who appreciate a well-balanced, intense stout.

 Note: This recipe requires the brewer to supply 12 oz bourbon